 - Salt and freshly ground black pepper

-- Prepare the chicken: Season the chicken thighs generously with salt and black pepper.
+- Season the chicken: Pat the chicken thighs dry with kitchen paper.
+Season generously with salt and black pepper on both sides.

-- Cook the bacon: Heat the olive oil in a large, heavy-based casserole dish or Dutch oven over a medium heat.
-Add the bacon lardons and cook for 5-7 minutes, until they are golden and crispy.
-Remove the bacon with a slotted spoon and set aside, leaving the fat in the dish.
+- Cook the bacon: Heat the olive oil in a large, heavy-based casserole dish over a medium heat.
+Add the bacon lardons and cook for 5 to 7 minutes until golden and crispy.
+Remove with a slotted spoon and set aside, leaving the fat in the dish.

-- Brown the chicken: Add the chicken thighs, skin-side down, to the hot fat in the casserole dish.
-Cook for 5-7 minutes until the skin is deeply golden and crispy.
-Turn the chicken over and brown on the other side.
-Remove the chicken from the pan and set it aside.
+- Brown the chicken: Place the chicken thighs skin-side down into the hot fat.
+Cook for 5 to 7 minutes until deeply golden.
+Turn and brown the other side, then remove and set aside.

-- Sauté the vegetables: Reduce the heat and add the shallots or pearl onions to the casserole dish.
-Cook for 5 minutes, until they are starting to brown.
-Add the crushed garlic and cook for another minute until fragrant.
+- Cook the vegetables: Lower the heat and add the shallots or pearl onions.
+Cook for 5 minutes until starting to colour.
+Add the crushed garlic and cook for another minute.

 - Build the sauce: Sprinkle the plain flour over the vegetables and stir for 2 minutes.
-Pour in the cognac or brandy, scraping any flavorful bits from the bottom of the pan.
-Carefully light the cognac with a match if you’re feeling brave!
-Then, pour in the red wine, stirring to combine.
+Pour in the cognac or brandy, scraping any browned bits from the bottom.
+Add the red wine and stir well.

-- Simmer the stew: Stir in the tomato purée and sugar.
+- Braise the stew: Stir in the tomato purée and sugar.
 Add the chicken stock, bay leaves, and thyme.
-Return the chicken and the cooked bacon to the dish.
-Bring to a gentle simmer, then cover with a lid and cook for 1.5 to 2 hours, or until the chicken is very tender and falling off the bone.
+Return the chicken and bacon to the dish, bring to a gentle simmer, then cover and cook for 1.5 to 2 hours until very tender.

-- Finish and serve: During the last 15 minutes of cooking, add the mushrooms to the stew.
+- Add mushrooms and serve: Stir in the mushrooms during the last 15 minutes of cooking.
 Season with salt and pepper to taste.
-Discard the bay leaves and thyme sprigs.
-Garnish with chopped fresh parsley before serving.
+Remove the bay leaves and thyme sprigs, then scatter with chopped parsley.

 - Serving Size: 1 serving